TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines/Index.rst

          tagname

    Description
-         For all non-wrapped lines, you can set here which tag it should be wrapped in.
-Example would be "P".
-This is an alternative to .wrapNonWrappedLines and has the advantage that it's attributes are set by .addAttributes as well as defaultAlign.
-Thus you can easier match the wrapping tags used for non-wrapped and wrapped lines.
+         For all non-wrapped lines, you can here set a tag in which they should be wrapped.
+Example would be "p".
+This is an alternative to .wrapNonWrappedLines and has the advantage that its attributes are set by .addAttributes as well as defaultAlign.
+Thus you can match the wrapping tags used for non-wrapped and wrapped lines more easily.

    Default